Poker Shark

 Questions about practicing poker

-Can I practice poker for free?
+Where can I get realistic poker practice for free? +

-Why is play-money poker bad for practice?
+Why is play-money poker bad for practice? +

 When chips have no value, opponents play randomly — calling every bet, shoving with trash, folding premium hands out of boredom.
 You can't develop reads against chaos.
 Skills built on play-money tables don't transfer to real games.

-How much does it cost to learn poker at real-money tables?
+How much does it cost to learn poker at real-money tables? +

 At $1/$2, a typical learning player loses 5-10 big blinds per 100 hands while developing.
 Over 10,000 hands (roughly a month of regular play), that's $1,000-$2,000 in tuition.
 At $2/$5, multiply by 2.5x.
 The cost scales with stakes.

-How many hands do I need before I improve?
+How many hands do I need before I improve? +

 Most players see measurable improvement after 200-500 focused hands with review.
 The key word is focused — 500 hands with a specific goal teaches more than 5,000 hands on autopilot.

-Realistic opponents.
-Every hand saved.
-Zero financial risk.
+Realistic practice.
+Zero risk.

 Play Free Free to play.
 No credit card.